President

 Claude Etienne is a co-founder of BreadMaker Pictures.
 He has drafted development and investment contracts for the company’s projects.
 Claude has written several feature length screenplays and has published op-ed and disaster preparedness articles to his credit.

-Claude heads up operations and planning at the family business , the largest baking goods facility in Haiti.
-In this role he has developed an expertise in operations planning, sales strategy execution as well as debt and private equity funding mechanisms.
-He is currently focusing on the reconstruction efforts to re-open the business following the January 12, 2010 earthquake.
+Claude is a Haiti based entrepreneur.
+He heads up operations and planning at the largest baking goods facility in the country and has recently launched a manufacturing and import/export concern.
+He has developed an expertise in operations planning, sales strategy as well as debt and private equity funding mechanisms.

 Claude was raised in Port-au-Prince, Haiti and calls the city his home.
 From this location he develops Haitian feature film projects for the company.
 He graduated from the University of Miami with a degree in journalism.